bismuthlang/bismuth/README.md

 - `/src/semantic` - The language's semantic analysis phase (type checking, type inference, etc).
 - `/src/symbol` - Files related to the symbol table and type definitions
 - `/src/utility` - Misc. files required for the compiler--primarily relating to test cases and error handling
+- `./tester.sh` - Compiles and runs a given file
 - `/test` - Compiler test cases primarily broken down based on corresponding file in `/src`.
 - `./makeBuild.sh` - Makes a build of the project
 - `./runTests.sh` - Runs the project's test cases